This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a mandibular dislocation treated?

 - Anesthesia: This medicine puts you to sleep so you are comfortable while your jawbone is put in place.
 It may be a shot of numbing medicine or may be given through an IV.
 It may also be given as a gas that you breathe while you are asleep.
-Your caregiver will work with you to decide which anesthesia is best for you.
+Your healthcare provider will work with you to decide which anesthesia is best for you.

 - Muscle relaxer: These help to relax the muscles of your jaw.